ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 2. Dynamic system policy, i.e., policy compiled from internally and externally acquired information about available network interfaces, supported transport protocols, and current/previous Connections.
 Examples of ways to externally retrieve policy-support information are through OS-specific statistics/measurement tools and tools that reside on middleboxes and routers.
 3. Default implementation policy, i.e., predefined policy by OS or application.

 In general, any protocol or path used for a connection must conform to all three sources of constraints.
 A violation that occurs at any of the policy layers should cause a protocol or path to be considered ineligible for use.
-If such a violation prevents a Connection from being established, this should be communicated to the application, e.g. via the EstablishmentError event.
+If such a violation prevents a Connection from being established, this should be communicated to the application, e.g. via the `EstablishmentError` event.
 For an example of application preferences leading to constraints, an application may prohibit the use of metered network interfaces for a given Connection to avoid user cost.
 Similarly, the system policy at a given time may prohibit the use of such a metered network interface from the application's process.
 Lastly, the implementation itself may default to disallowing certain network interfaces unless explicitly requested by the application.

 It is expected that the database of system policies and the method of looking up these policies will vary across various platforms.
 An implementation should attempt to look up the relevant policies for the system in a dynamic way to make sure it is reflecting an accurate version of the system policy, since the system's policy regarding the application's traffic may change over time due to user or administrative changes.

 # Implementing Connection Establishment {#conn-establish}

-The process of establishing a network connection begins when an application expresses intent to communicate with a Remote Endpoint by calling Initiate,  at which point the Preconnection object contains all constraints or requirements the application has configured for the connection.
+The process of establishing a network connection begins when an application expresses intent to communicate with a Remote Endpoint by calling `Initiate`, at which point the Preconnection object contains all constraints or requirements the application has configured for the connection.
 The establishment process can be considered complete once there is at least one Protocol Stack that has completed any required setup to the point that it can transmit and receive the application's data.

 Connection establishment is divided into two top-level steps: Candidate Gathering (defined in Section 4.2.1 of {{I-D.ietf-taps-arch}}), to identify the paths, protocols, and endpoints to use (see {{gathering}}); and Candidate Racing (defined in Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the transport system can select which set to use (see {{racing}}).
 Candidate Racing involves attempting multiple options for connection establishment, and choosing the first option to succeed as the Protocol Stack to use for the connection.
 These attempts are usually staggered, starting each next option after a delay, but they can also be performed in parallel or only after waiting for failures.